Vitamins 696x496 1

 Read our report into the benefits of vitamin C here.
 Selenium

-RELATED: Probiotics Uses And Side Effects
+RELATED: Probiotics And Prebiotics Capsules

 Selenium enhances the gut’s response to inflammation.
 A lack of selenium has been proven to increase stress and inflammation, leading to potential damage to the lining of the gut which causes leaky gut.